Why should you know how to prune a crabapple tree?

 It can lead to infected fruit or infected leaves, and can also transfer to your other fruit trees.
 There are more resistant varieties of crabapples.
 Choose wisely.

-Maintaining your healthy crabapple tree
+Maintaining your healthy crabapple tree care

 It is healthy to prune your crabapple plant once in a while, but don’t get obsessed with the process – it may end up doing more harm than good by stunting the plant’s growth.
 You want to keep pruning intended to maintain its shape and structure to a minimum and let the plant actually grow enough before you decide to prune it again.